cloud-gov/cg-ui/README.md

 If you wish to pull this information for local development, you may optionally set up access to ths s3 bucket.

-Create a new service key:
+Create a new service key for your targeted org and environment:

 ```
 cf create-service-key cg-ui-storage [name-of-your-key]